robatwilliams/decent-code/tech-javascript.md

 **String `replace()` only replaces the first occurrence when using a string as the pattern.** Global replace requires a regular expression to be used.

+**Avoid duck type checks wherever possible.** They are easily broken if changes are made to the duck, and do not convey intention well.

 **Avoid causing layout thrashing through interleaved reads and writes.** Group reads and writes to [properties that cause layout/reflow](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) as much as possible.

 **Avoid excessive work in response to user input.** This includes computation, screen updates, and requests to the server.
 Consider debouncing or throttling keyboard input and some types of mouse events.